JinLi711/Protein-Structures/README.md

 ## Method

 Although there are many methods for determining the shape of a protein just from its amino acid, this repository will mainly focus on predicting the contact map from the starting amino acid sequence.
-A contact map for an amino acid sequence of length L is simply a matrix of size L x L, where each position i,j is either 1 if residue i, j are close together (they are in contact), or 0 if they are not.
+A contact map for an amino acid sequence of length `L` is simply a matrix of size `L x L`, where each position `i,j` is either 1 if residue `i, j` are close together (they are in contact), or 0 if they are not.
 The contact map, along with the predicted secondary structure and amino acid sequence, is enough to predict the coordinate positions of each residue.

 This repository contains a deep neural network composed of two residual networks.
 The amino acid sequence is feed into the first residual network, which is a series of residual 1 dimensional convolution layers.
 This network is then connected to a residual 2 dimensional network, and outputs the predicted contact map.